 At Pope Road Kindergarten we embrace early childhood experiences that reflects the children, their families and the community in which they live and learn.

-Learning and teaching at Pope Road Kindergarten is influenced, informed and provoked by the experiences and approach to early childhood education in Reggio Emilia, in Northern Italy.
+Learning and teaching at Pope Road Kindergarten is influenced, informed and provoked by the experiences and approach to early childhood education of Reggio Emilia, in Northern Italy.

-We believe learning is authentic when it is in a meaningful context.
+We believe learning is authentic when shared within in meaningful contexts.
 We listen closely to and value children’s ideas, interests, perspectives and enquiries: these are the catalyst for the evolution of our program.
-Children are supported to learn through play to be researchers, independent thinkers and co-constructors of knowledge.
-Play is a strategy for developing relationships, co-constructing knowledge and learning.
+Children are supported to be researchers, independent thinkers and co-constructors of knowledge, and children’s agency and right to contribute to matters that affect them is respected and promoted.
 Educators work collaboratively with children to extend their learning and provoke new questions and enquiries.
-The process of children’s learning is a major focus and we value documentation of this cycle as a way of making thinking and learning visible.
+The process of children’s learning, through the strategy of play, the reciprocity of relationships and the co-construction of knowledge and learning is a major focus and we value documentation of this cycle as a way of making thinking and learning visible.

-The physical and natural environment is respected as a teacher, and a crucial part of teaching and learning experiences.
+The physical and natural environment is respected as a teacher and crucial part of teaching and learning experiences.
 A sustainable environment that is rich in beauty, supportive and interesting arouses children’s curiosity and fosters the development of creativity, imagination, meaningful learning and self-identity.

 As educators, we too are ongoing learners.
 Reflective practice is paramount, with educators reflecting individually and collectively to re-evaluate practices with children, families and the community.
 Ongoing professional development for educators is valued and supported and the kindergarten is committed to ongoing quality improvement of all aspects of our community service.